bewtaich/challenge-1-refactor/README.md

 # challenge-1-refactor

 ## Description
 This project was developed to meet accessibility standards and increase search engine optimization for this website.
 Elements have been labeled semantically and in logical order.
+Images have been given alt text.
 CSS styles have been changed and condensed to follow new semantic structure.

 ## Installation
 N/A